forlilab/CryoXKit/README.md

 # Build instructions

 On most platforms only "make" should be needed.
-On macOS the compiler in the Makefile needs to be changed to `clang++`.
+On macOS the compiler in the Makefile may need to be changed to `clang++`.

 # Syntax